 Pro tip!
 Chinese sales representatives for suppliers understand typical supplier and shipping lingo like MOQ, specs, trade assurance, DDP, freight forwarding, trading companies, etc. All of this is familiar to them, so don't worry about simplifying those.

 In your early days of negotiating with suppliers, you are probably going to struggle to understand all the jargon involved.
 Knowing all of these will give off the impression you know more than you do which will increase their trust and help you negotiate better.
 For a free tool breaking down the most common terms used in shipping when talking with suppliers, click here.
-And check out how to close that deal here.

 This will increase the supplier's respect for you, build your credibility, and give you more negotiating power.